 At some time in our history just about anything and everything has passed as acceptable fashion fare.
 Just look at what has been deemed in the past as haute couture.
 We have seen bustles, hoop skirts, fan collars, zoot suits, jump suits, tie-dyed and see-through garments, platform shoes and high-heel sneakers, very thin neckties and very wide ones, suit jackets with patches on the sleeves and worn with just a T-shirt, hot pants and miniskirts, raggedy, torn blue jeans with actual holes everywhere, overalls worn backwards and baggy trousers worn several sizes too big and below the waist.
 I think that all those things look a lot stranger than a shirt that’s only slightly wrinkled.

 I suppose that we humans’ need for conformity is what perpetuates these fashion trends, strange as some of them may be.
 We tend to behave as lemmings, just going along with what the majority, or even not, is doing.
 I, for one, pride myself on my individuality.
 I purposely avoid conformity.
 I don’t feel a need to “keep up with the Joneses,” as it were.
 I would rather try to bring them down to my level instead!
 I am one who does not follow the changing fads and trends of the day.
 “Oh, that’s out-of-style now.“ Who says?
 I don’t let any of those self-appointed assessors tell me what’s in or out at the moment.
+I buy new clothes so seldom.
+I have not purchased a shirt in many years.
+I suppose that everything in my closet would be considered “out of style.”
+But I don’t care.
 Some people will hold on to a favorite garment of theirs, hoping that it will “come back someday.”
 Come back from where?
 If I’m wearing it, then it’s already back!
 I don’t need anybody’s pronouncement or permission.

 Hair growth, too, is a natural bodily function that men and women handle differently.
 Hair grows on every part of the human body except the palms of the hands and the soles of the feet.
 It’s a hormonal factor that determines how much hair grows on the body and where.
 Whereas with men, hair on any part of their bodies is expected and accepted, and they almost always have the option to remove it or to retain it without societal harsh judgment.
 If a man wants to keep his moustache, beard, hairy arms, back or even pate, it’s okay, it’s a matter of personal preference.
 But “Society” dictates that a woman cannot do anything that she wants with her bodily hair.
 Hers should be found only on the top of her head and nowhere else.
 Women with hair growth on their faces (other than eyebrows) are looked upon as oddities.
 “The Bearded Lady” is a sideshow freak.
 Nobody would make a big deal out of “The Hairless Man” or even the other extreme, “The Hirsute Man.”